Disability Narratives in Documentary Film

 Location: Online Zoom Webinar

-Join us for a conversation with Judith (Judy) Heumann, an internationally recognized leader in the disability rights community.
+This event featured a conversation with Judith (Judy) Heumann, an internationally recognized leader in the disability rights community.
 A wheelchair user since childhood, Judy took on a lifelong advocacy role in collaboration with other disabled people due to continuous discrimination.
 The 2020 documentary Crip Camp: A Disability Revolution, tells the story of how her fierce disability community came together, fought for change, and transformed the world as we know it.
 The documentary traces the history of the group that Judy Heumann collaborated with, first as youth in a summer camp for disabled children in upstate New York, and then in Berkeley, California, as young adults advocating for disability rights.

-This event is co-sponsored by Georgetown University's Doyle Engaging Difference Program; the Film and Media Studies Program; the Disability Studies Program; the Department of English; the Women’s and Gender Studies Program; and the Gender⁺Justice Initiative.
+This event was co-sponsored by Georgetown University's Doyle Engaging Difference Program; the Film and Media Studies Program; the Disability Studies Program; the Department of English; the Women’s and Gender Studies Program; and the Gender⁺Justice Initiative.

 Front gates of Georgetown University